 How to Reduce Stink Bug Entry

-Taking simple steps can help prevent stink bugs and reduce infestations.
+Simple steps can help prevent stink bug infestations.

 Seal Gaps and Openings

-Use caulk to seal cracks and gaps around your home.
-Focus on windows, doors, and utility openings.
+Use caulk to seal cracks and gaps around windows, doors, and utility openings.
+Sealing these gaps blocks common entry points and supports long-term stink bug control.

 Maintain Screens and Seals